 Eating is something else I recommend you be organised about in order to sample the wide range of foods available here.
 You will never starve in Samaipata but certain restaurants close for at least one day midweek.
 When the mountain air and the activity (or lack of it) has made you ravenous, the last thing you want is to arrive at a restaurant to find it closed.
 For this reason I have summarised at the end of this article the normal working hours of the most popular places.

 Samaipata is regarded as very safe.
-I also have a good sense of direction and so I felt at ease walking by myself.
+I also have a good sense of direction and so I felt at ease walking by myself, but women i particular should be cautious about walking around alone.
 Private property is generally very-well marked and so you should not be able to stray on to private land by accident.

 In both cases the routes are only made available to paying clientele as an included service and I have no intention of revealing this information here.
 I will however give you some details of shorter walks which I found by myself.